micheleberetta98/micheleberetta98/README.md

 ### About me
-I am a software engineering student at Università degli Studi di Bergamo, Italy, currently doing a Master of Science.
+I am a security researcher at Università degli Studi di Bergamo, Italy.
 I have about 4 years of experience as a front-end developer and as a mobile app developer.

 I love learning and functional programming, especially in Haskell.